mturk/svcbatch/README.md

 service deployments.
 Options are case insensitive and both `-` and `/` can be used as switches.
 This means that `/b /B -b and -B` can be used for the same option..

-After handling switches SvcBatch will use the last argument as the batch file to execute.
+After handling switches SvcBatch will use the next argument as the batch file to execute.
+Any additional arguments will be passed as arguments to batch file.

 Command line options are defined at service install time, so make sure to get familiar with `sc.exe` utility.